Adam's Corners Cafe

 RESEARCH

-understanding cafe customers
+Understanding cafe customers

-First, we visited the cafe as customers, noting our preferences and pain points.
+We visited the cafe as customers, noting our preferences and pain points.

 Then, we had an interview with cafe owner Adam Ciaschi, where we gained valuable insights into our client's goals, concerns, and existing problems.